Lina Nilsson (scientist): Career

 Nilsson moved to the University of California, Berkeley, where she worked as a postdoc and was named the Innovation Director at the Blum Center for Developing Economies.
 Drawing from her Bonderman Fellow experiences, she cofounded Tekla Labs there to develop high quality, open-source lab equipment that scientists could build themselves.
 In 2013, MIT Technology Review selected her as one of its 35 Innovators Under 35 for work at the Blum Center and Tekla Labs, and along with the others named, she appeared at the magazine's Emtech conference.

 From 2015 to 2017, Nilsson worked at Enlitic as first the Head of Market Development, then the Vice President of Strategy and Operations, and then the Chief Operating Officer.
 She now works at Recursion Pharmaceuticals.

 Nilsson's areas of interest include technological innovation, access to laboratory equipment for low-income students, and retention and recruitment of women to engineering.
 In interviews, she has spoken on the importance of socially conscious engineering courses and emphasizing humanitarian end goals to attract more women to the profession.
 On the topic of expanding infrastructure and access, she states that equipment and resource access is the "new horizon for democratizing science, beyond open data and open knowledge movements (such as open access science journals)."
+Nilsson has also advocated for the field of development engineering as a method of aiding and uplifting low-income communities.